microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 When a client app is looking for FHIR Resource instances per some filter criteria (e.g., on behalf of a patient or care provider), the app queries the FHIR server, and if the app has the required permissions, the server carries out the search and returns the results in a [FHIR Resource Bundle](http://hl7.org/fhir/bundle.html).
 The FHIR standard offers a variety of options for fine tuning search criteria, and in this challenge, we will get practice with different methods of querying the FHIR service.

 Think of these FHIR searches in user terms – a doctor may want to find all encounters for patients with a certain condition.
-Queries like this are focused on finding multiple Resource instances (in this case, `Encounter` instances) in a single request.
+Queries like this are focused on finding multiple Resource instances* (in this case, `Encounter` instances) in a single request.

+*In this challenge, at times we will use the term "Resource" to mean a Resource instance - without explicitly saying "Resource instance".
+This is the way "Resource" is used in the [FHIR literature](https://www.hl7.org/fhir/resourcelist.html) - to mean either "Resource type" or "Resource instance" - depending on context.

 ## Learning Objectives for Challenge-04